biomarkersParkinson/paradigma/docs/tutorials/_static/data_preparation.md

 The final dataframe should be resampled to 100 Hz, have the correct units for the sensor columns, and the correct format for the time column.
 Also note that the _gait_ pipeline expects a specific orientation of sensor axes, as explained in [Coordinate system](../guides/coordinate_system.md).

 ## Load data
-This example uses data of the [Personalized Parkinson Project](https://pubmed.ncbi.nlm.nih.gov/31315608/), which is stored in Time Series Data Format (TSDF).
+This example uses data of the [Personalized Parkinson Project](https://pubmed.ncbi.nlm.nih.gov/31315608/), which is stored in Time Series Data Format (`TSDF`).
 Inertial Measurements Units (IMU) and photoplethysmography (PPG) data are sampled at a different sampling frequency and therefore stored separately.
-Note that ParaDigMa works independent of data storage format; it only requires a `pandas` dataframe as input.
+Note that ParaDigMa works independent of data storage format; it only requires a `pandas.DataFrame` as input.

 ```python